-But first, let’s look at how sellers are using intent to drive revenue.
+But first, let’s take a quick look at the way sellers are using intent to drive revenue.

-How to increase the impact of your intent data
+How to increase the impact of intent data

 In the simplest terms, intent signal monitoring collects information about the types of content contacts interact with online, and then analyzes that data to find patterns that indicate an individual or account is actively in-market and researching a purchase.